artsycoder533/VOHPS-LLC/README.md

 ## Overview

 I created this multi-page static website created for Visions of Hope Psychological Services, LLC, a local private practice based in Richmond, Virginia.
+My client was planning to transition from part time to fulltime with her private practice and she needed a website to assist her in gaining exposure to potential clients.

 ### Screenshot